Don’t have time to read the Guide now? We’ll email you a PDF copy.

-- How many lengths will separate the winning and second place horse in a horse race
+- How many lengths separate the winning and second place horse in a race.

-- How many field goal tries there will be in American football game
+- How many field goal tries there will be in an American football game.

 The bet is then an all-or-nothing bet: you either win a specific amount, based on the odds at which you placed your bet, or you lose whatever the amount of your bet was.

-Looking at the examples of sports spread bets given above, a traditional, fixed odds horse racing bet is a bet on which horse will win the race, while a spread bet can be on something like the number of lengths the winning horse bests the second-place horse by.
+Looking at the examples of sports spread bets given above, a traditional, fixed odds horse racing bet is a bet on which horse will win the race, while a spread bet can be on something like the number of lengths the winning horse beats the second-placed horse by.

-The spread on such a bet might be three to six.
+The spread on such a bet might be quoted 3 to 6.
 If you think the winning horse will win by more than six lengths, then you would “buy” the spread.
 Conversely, if you think the winner will only win by less than three lengths, then you would “sell” the spread.

 Your profit or loss on a sports spread bet is not a fixed amount as in traditional sports betting.